Description

 Ticks do not jump or fly.
 Generally, they wait in leaf litter on the ground, in tall grasses or in bushes until an animal or human goes by.

 The disease does not spread from an infected animal to humans or by contact between people.
-If a blacklegged tick is found on an animal, that can indicate that there are other ticks in the immediate environment or in an area where the animal was found recently.
+If a blacklegged tick is found on a domestic animal, that can indicate that there are other ticks in the immediate environment or in an area where the animal was found recently.
 Pet and other animal owners would therefore be at risk of coming into contact with ticks that transmit the disease.

 Treatment